knpuniversity/ansible/knpu/nginx-conf-template.md

 Wow, we just killed it!

 So, in theory, we should be able to go to our browser and refresh `http://mootube.l` to see our site.
 Refresh!
-Um.... we still see the same, boring - but polity - Nginx Configuration page.
+Um.... we still see the same, boring - but polite - Nginx Configuration page.

 Why?
 Some of you are probably screaming the answer at your computer... and also